ibadetazemi/SQL-Project/README.md

 ORDER BY Visitor.VisitorName;

 ## Results
-(Fill in what you discovered this data could tell you: What I had discovered with this data is that it had contained a very large amounts of products and sales and took some time to clean and filter the data and it had contained some patterns, some errors, duplicates etc.)
+(Fill in what you discovered this data could tell you: What I had discovered with this data is that it was not clean data, it took some time to re-organize the data and transform the data and clean/filter the data.
+It was challenging to manually add the columns and then try to apply different queries to adhere to each column.
+And USA made the most revenue.)
-And how you used the data to answer those questions: I had used the data to answer these questions by analysing the data and interpreting the data)
+And how you used the data to answer those questions: I had used the data to answer these questions by analyzing the data and interpreting the data)

 ## Challenges
-(Some challenges that I had experienced include: Missing values, Inconsistent data that creates confusion, incorrect data, value entered in the wrong field, Errors in domain format and missing values.)
+(Some challenges that I had experienced include: Null values, having to change time, and having to manually add columns as well as numerous transformations and data cleaning.
+There was also missing values, Inconsistent data that creates confusion, incorrect data, value entered in the wrong field, Errors in columns/tables and missing/null values.
+The PGAdmin app also crashes and the lack/limited data for the columns.)

 ## Future Goals
 (What would you do if you had more time?)
-(Answer: If I had more time I would go more in depth with the data cleaning process and educate others about what I had learned and try to learn more.)
+(Answer: If I had more time I would go more in-depth with the data cleaning process, transformations, troubleshooting, and educate others about what I had learned and try to learn more.)